Strafe153/GamingStore/README.md

 * `Microsoft.AspNetCore.Http.Abstractions` for object model for HTTP requests and responses
 * `Microsoft.AspNetCore.Http.Features` for HTTP feature interface definitions
 * `Microsoft.AspNetCore.Identity.EntityFrameworkCore` for identity provider that uses EF Core
-* `Microsoft.AspNetCore.Mvc.NewtonsoftJson` for MVC features that use Newtonsoft.Json
 * `Microsoft.EntityFrameworkCore` for entity mapping
 * `Microsoft.EntityFrameworkCore.Design` for shared design-time components for EF Core tools
 * `Microsoft.EntityFrameworkCore.SqlServer` for DB context and entity mapping